Whether you’re looking for information on carb loading for marathon distances or a break down of how to carb load, this post walks you through it all.

 Carb-loading is a strategy to maximize your energy availability by eating a high amount of carbohydrate, while decreasing your activity levels in the days before a race.

 This strategy helps to ensure your glycogen stores are increased above their normal amount.
 However, not everyone equally benefits from carb-loading, which we will discuss in a minute.
+Those who are interested in keto and running are on the complete opposite end of the spectrum.

 Essentially, carb loading before half marathon and carb loading before a marathon can both make a big difference.
 Here’s a sample idea of what to eat before long run.